fressian/fressian-clr/README.md

 ### Tests

+#### Unit Tests
 The java fressian tests were all written using [test.generative 0.1.4](https://github.com/clojure/test.generative).
 A CLR port of [data.generators](https://github.com/clojure/data.generators) called [data.generators-clr](https://github.com/ffailla/data.generators-clr) was used for test data when porting these fressian tests.
+The data.generators-clr project is referenced as a git submodule in ./submodules/data.generators-clr.

 For these tests, [clojure-clr 1.4.1](https://github.com/clojure/clojure-clr) was used and is directly reference in the bin/repl.bat file.
 The fressian project must first be compiled in orderfor the ./script/runtests.clj script to run from this repl, since it needs to load the fressian.dll assembly first.

+#### Cross Platform Testing

+Cross platform testing was conducted using the included fressian-server example project.
+Test data was roundtripped from CLR -> Java, CLR -> CLR, and Java -> CLR using this server.

 ## License